 When a child asks for a second helping of dinner, we happily comply because we know they need nutrition and sustenance.
 A Charlotte Mason education is based on generous helpings, or servings, of ideas that provide mental nutrition to the child.
 The term “spread the feast” is a phrase you will often hear when discussing this principle.
 It simply means providing your child with a generous, varied, and rich curriculum.
 This generally means exposing your children to many different subjects including, but not limited to:

 This generous feast can feel overwhelming and the desire to “do all things” can quickly feel defeating, but that’s where Ms. Mason’s other principles come into play, offering practical help for the parent.

 2. Short lessons

 It’s easy to let the idea of a large and generous feast feel overwhelming, but short lessons are the answer.
-Ms. Mason recommended children’s lessons be quite short with children aged 6 to 8, practicing no subject longer than 20 minutes, with most lessons being between 5-10 minutes.
+Ms. Mason recommended children’s lessons be quite short with children ages 6 to 8, practicing no subject longer than 20 minutes, with most lessons being between 5-10 minutes.
 This principle is two-fold: First, it helps hold the child’s attention easier, thus building the habit of attention.
-Secondly, short lessons keep the child from experiencing overwhelm or burnout.
+Second, short lessons keep the child from experiencing overwhelm or burnout.
 Did you know that most children’s average attention span is their age plus one minute?
 So for example, the average 8 year old’s attention span is 9 minutes.
 Ms. Mason intuitively knew this and built her lessons accordingly.
 Just like training for a marathon, however, as the child grows, the length of time they can “run” grows.
 As children become older, their lesson times increase, helping them to build a greater habit of attention and focus.